jeeneo/dejpeg/README.md

 <details>
 <summary><h3>building</h3></summary>

+requirements: standard gradle build process under a normal amd64 linux distro

+optional: android NDK

-A buildscript called `build.sh` exists to aid in building from scratch, use with no arguments to build.
+A buildscript called `build.sh` exists to aid in building, use with no arguments to build.
 You can use additional arguments overiding the defaults:

   `--abi`: following the ABI, can be any one of `arm64-v8a`, `armeabi-v7a` `x86_64` `x86`, or `all`